 Our work has contributed to or resulted in a number of reports that make specific recommendations for UK and international policy.
 These reports include:

 Former Design Council Chairman George Cox's Review of Creativity in UK Business argues businesses can stay ahead of their global rivals by drawing on the country's world-leading design capabilities.
-Supported by the Government, this led to the creation of centres of excellence including I&E spin-off Centre, Design London.
+Supported by the government, this led to the creation of centres of excellence including Innovation & Entrepreneurship spin-off centre, Design London.
 The report also set out to broaden the creative skills and insight of tomorrow's business leaders, engineers and technologists, and use the massive spending power of public procurement to generate more innovation from businesses.

 This review of British innovation for the Conservative Party was launched in March 2010, by leading inventor Sir James Dyson.
 To develop a growing economy, the report calls for a culture change that esteems science and innovation practice, encourages young people into science subjects, as well as encouraging collaboration between universities, business and not-for-profit organisations.
 The report cited research developed by the Department.

-The report was subsequently cited by RCUK in a report that ultimately led to the protection of the science and research budget in the last spending review.
+The report was subsequently cited by Research Councils UK (RCUK) in a report that ultimately led to the protection of the science and research budget in the last spending review.

-In 2009 the Royal Society drew on I&E evidence in producing their report on the contribution of science to the service sector innovation.
-The resultant Hidden Wealth report argues that science, technology, engineering and mathematics (STEM) are vital to developments in the services sector and will be key to future development.
+In 2009 the Royal Society drew on Innovation & Entrepreneurship evidence in producing their Hidden Wealth report on the contribution of science to innovation in the services sector.
+The report argues that science, technology, engineering and mathematics (STEM) are vital to developments in the services sector and will be key to future development.
 The report concludes that greater engagement and knowledge transfer is necessary between the STEM academic community and the services sector to ensure future profitability.